-- 96. The EAD of an exposure is measured without deduction of specific provisions and partial write-offs. - 97.
-In relation to an on-balance sheet exposure, an AI should use the current drawn amount of the exposure, after taking into account the credit risk mitigating effect of any recognized netting (see Part XII of this section), as an estimate of the EAD of the exposure such that the EAD of the exposure is not less than the sum of: - (i) the amount by which an AI's core capital would be reduced if the exposure were fully written-off; and - (ii) any specific provisions and partial write-offs in respect of the exposure.
+- 99. The EAD of an exposure is measured without deduction of specific provisions and partial write-offs. - 100.
+In relation to an on-balance sheet exposure, an AI should use the current drawn amount of the exposure (for an exposure that is measured at fair value, the current drawn amount is the value determined in accordance with section 4A of the Rules), after taking into account the credit risk mitigating effect of any recognized netting (see Part XIII of this section), as an estimate of the EAD of the exposure such that the EAD of the exposure is not less than the sum of: - (i) the amount by which an AI's core capital would be reduced if the exposure were fully written-off; and - (ii) any specific provisions and partial write-offs in respect of the exposure.